Aigiun/A/README.md

 💫 Always strive for building a better version of myself

-⚡ Strike for better accomplishments & greater impacts
+⚡ Aim for better accomplishments & greater impacts